ordina-jworks/ordina-jworks.github.io/_posts/2022-01-14-what-would-discord-bot-do.md

 Sending back a simple message is maybe not that useful, but you can insert any java code here that you wish for: performing calculations, calling services, …
 You might even want to pay homage to EverQuest, one of the first successful MMORPGs, and implement a “/pizza” command allowing your members to order pizza, so they don’t have to leave their chairs for anything.

-TextMessage reply are however very bland.
+TextMessage replies are however very bland.
 A more fanciful option is to send an Embed message.
 This allows to set additional components such as a title, a color board, images, a footer with thumbnail and lots of other stuff.
 This gives for more options should the need be there.